Authentication

 </Tabs>

-### 3. Fetch the token from your client
+### 3. Fetch the token from your app

-Provide a `getToken` function that fetches from your endpoint.
+Provide the SDK with a token callback that fetches from your endpoint.
 The chat elements call this whenever they need to authenticate, and again automatically when the token expires.

 ```typescript theme={null}